-- A public sector entity shall measure the liability for a social benefit scheme at the best estimate of the costs that the entity will incur in fulfilling the present obligations represented by the liability. - 2.
-The beneficiary to be alive is an eligibility criterion for social benefit schemes.
-Consequently, the maximum amount to be recognized as a liability is the costs that the public sector entity will incur in fulfilling the present obligations represented by the liability until the next point at which eligibility criteria are required to be satisfied.

-In measuring the liability, the public sector entity takes into account the possibility that beneficiaries may cease to be eligible for the social benefit prior to the next point at which eligibility criteria are required to be satisfied.
-Examples where the beneficiary ceases to be eligible for the social benefit include:

-- (a) The death of the beneficiary; - (b) Commencing employment, in the case of the minimum guaranteed revenues; and - (c) Exceeding the maximum period for which a social benefit is provided (i.e. where a child benefit is provided until the child becomes 18 years old).
+- 1. A public sector entity shall measure the liability for a social benefit scheme at the best estimate of the costs (i.e., the social benefit payments) that the entity will incur in fulfilling the present obligations represented by the liability.
+Satisfaction of the eligibility criteria for each social benefit payment is a separate past event, and the liability for each payment is measured separately.
+The maximum amount to be recognized as a liability is the costs the entity expects to incur in making the next social benefit payment.
+This is because social benefit payments beyond this point are future events for which there is no present obligation. - 2.
+The public sector entity's best estimate of the costs (i.e., the social benefit payments) that the entity will make takes into account the possible effect of subsequent events of those social benefit payments. - 3.
+In measuring the liability, the public sector entity takes into account the possibility that beneficiaries may cease to be eligible for the social benefit prior to the next point at which eligibility criteria for the next payment are required (implicit or explicit) to be satisfied.
+Examples where the beneficiary ceases to be eligible for the social benefit include: - (a) The death of the beneficiary (where no survivor benefits are payable); - (b) Commencing employment (in the case of an unemployment benefit); and - (c) Exceeding the maximum period for which a social benefit is provided (where an unemployment benefit is provided for a limited period).

+The extent to which such events affect the measurement of the liability will depend on the terms of the scheme.
-Because a liability cannot extend beyond the point at which eligibility criteria will be next satisfied, liabilities in respect of social benefits will usually be short-term liabilities.
-Consequently, prior to the financial statements being authorized for issue, an entity may receive information regarding beneficiaries who have ceased to be eligible for the social benefit.
-The Accounting Policy on Events After the Reporting Date, provides guidance on using this information.

-- 3. A public sector entity's best estimate of the costs that the entity will incur in fulfilling the present obligations represented by the liability, take into account the possible effect of subsequent events on the level of benefits to be provided. - 4.
-When the liability in respect of a social benefit scheme is not expected to be entirely settled within twelve months from the end of the reporting period in which the liability is recognized, the liability shall be discounted using the discount rate specified in paragraph 2.1.2.1.3.
+- 4. Because a liability cannot extend beyond the point at which eligibility criteria for the next payment will be next satisfied, liabilities in respect of social benefits will usually be short-term liabilities.
+Consequently, prior to the financial statements being authorized for issue, an entity may receive information regarding the eligibility of beneficiaries to receive the social benefit.
+The Accounting Policy on Events After the Reporting Date, provides guidance on using this information. - 5.
+Because a liability of a social benefit scheme will usually be a short-term liability, the time value of money may not be material.
+When however, the liability in respect of a social benefit scheme is not expected to be settled before twelve months after the end of the reporting period in which the liability is recognized, the liability shall be discounted using the discount rate specified in paragraph 2.1.2.1.3.